DyDiff: Long-Horizon Rollout via Dynamics Diffusion for Offline Reinforcement Learning: Introduction

-To be more specific, \method works by first running a pre-trained single-step dynamics model with the current policy for many steps to get the initial on-policy sequences; then, the trajectory served as the initial conditions for a diffusion model to generate new samples, which is further be used for policy optimization.
+To be more specific, \method works by first running a pre-trained single-step dynamics model with the current policy for many steps to get the initial on-policy sequences; then, the trajectory served as the initial conditions for a diffusion model to generate new samples, which is further used for policy optimization.
 In this way, \method combines the advantage of both the rollout consistency of single-step dynamics models with arbitrary policies, and the long-horizon generation of DMs with less compounding error.
-Theoretical analysis for \method provides proofs of why DMs are better for long-horizon rollout than single-step dynamics model, and how the iterative process in \method reduces the accumulated error of the synthetic trajectories.
+Theoretical analysis for \method provides proofs of why DMs are better for long-horizon rollout than single-step dynamics model.

-We implemented \method as a plugin on a set of existing model-free algorithms, and conducted comprehensive experiments across various tasks on D4RL benchmarks, showing that \method significantly improves the performance of these algorithms without any additional hyperparameter tuning.
+We implement \method as a plugin on a set of existing model-free algorithms, and conduct comprehensive experiments across various tasks on D4RL benchmarks, showing that \method improves the performance of these algorithms without any additional hyperparameter tuning.

 In summary, our main contributions are listed as follows. \begin{itemize}[leftmargin=15pt] \item \textbf{Investigating the policy mismatch problem}: We identify the policy mismatch problem in DMs for offline RL and investigate it in detail.
-To the best of our knowledge, this is the first work providing both experimental and theoretical analysis for this problem. \item \textbf{Developing the ability of DMs as dynamics models}: We propose a novel method named \method, that combines DMs and single-step dynamics models, leveraging the advantages of both sides to perform long-horizon rollout with less compounding error. \item \textbf{Providing theoretical analysis for non-autoregressive generation}: We prove the advantage of \method's non-autoregressive generation scheme against the autoregressive generation one, where the former reduces the return gap by a factor of $\frac{\gamma}{1-\gamma}\frac{\epsilon_d}{\epsilon_m}$, which is far greater than $1$ empirically.
+To the best of our knowledge, this is the first work providing both theoretical and empirical analyses for this problem. \item \textbf{Developing the ability of DMs as dynamics models}: We propose a novel method named \method, that combines DMs and single-step dynamics models, benefiting from both sides to perform long-horizon rollout with less compounding error. \item \textbf{Providing theoretical analysis for non-autoregressive generation}: We prove the advantage of non-autoregressive generation scheme against the autoregressive generation one in terms of the return gap between executing the policy in the real and the learned dynamics, where the former tightens the gap by a substantial factor of $\frac{\gamma}{1-\gamma}\frac{\epsilon_d}{\epsilon_m} \gg 1$.

 \end{itemize}